 Success Equations for Your Business

 Business is quite a complex process.
 For ensuring success of the business venture and a continuous growth maximizing revenue and profit, every entrepreneur running a small business should have some basic understanding of certain equations.
-And the base of discussion in this article are these equations.
+The basis of this article’s discussion is these equations.
+Let’s have a detailed look:

-- The equilibrium equation, which is the Balance sheet Equation, is also referred to as the accounting equation
+- The equilibrium equation, which is the Balance Sheet Equation, is also referred to as the accounting equation

 The most fundamental equation is the accounting equation, sometimes known as the balance sheet equation.
 The double-entry accounting system is built on top of this.
 In its most basic form, it lists the assets and liabilities of your company as well as your ownership position.
 It appears as follows: